M3go2/Some-tweaks-with-unity-games/Beginner-Guide-to-How-to-Make-a-Game-with-Unity/README.md

-# :video_game: Beginner Guide to How to Make a Game with Unity
+# :mortar_board: :video_game: Beginner Guide to How to Make a Game with Unity

 :link: [Online course](https://www.bitdegree.org/course/how-to-make-a-game-with-unity) on BitDegree